trival/scala-bufferdata/implementation-status-v2.md

 ## ⏭️ Planned / TODO

-1. **Extend primitive coverage**
-   - Add the remaining integer/float kinds (I8/I16/I32/U16/U32/F64) plus endianness flags.

-2. **Inline/zero-cost views**
+1. **Inline/zero-cost views**
-   - Replace the current runtime checks in `StructInstance` with inline-generated accessors (opaque types + extension methods) so the JS output collapses to direct DataView calls.
+   - Replace the current runtime classes with opaque types + inline accessors so Scala.js erases the layers and emits direct DataView calls.

-3. **Tuple-based schema builders**
+2. **Compile-time schema builder**
-   - Provide inline `struct(F32, U8, ...)` helpers that compute offsets/stride at compile time rather than using runtime `StructSchema` construction.
+   - Re-implement `struct(...)` using inline tuple/match-type computation so offsets and nested layouts are resolved at compile time rather than at runtime.

-4. **Nested structs**
-   - Allow schemas to contain other schemas, enabling layouts such as `(Vec2F32, Vec2F32, U8)` while reusing offsets/stride computation.
+3. **Primitive coverage & endianness**
+   - Fill out the enum with any missing primitives (signed/unsigned ints, F64 extras) and expose per-field endianness where it matters.

-5. **Named accessors**
+4. **Named accessors**
-   - Layer on Scala 3 named tuples or literal field labels to generate ergonomic `particle.position.x` style accessors without runtime overhead.
+   - Layer in Scala 3 named tuples or literal field labels so callers can write `particle.position.x` in addition to `_0._0`.

-6. **Performance polish**
+5. **Performance polish**
-   - Avoid repeated `new DataView(buffer)` by caching views or threading them through the API.
-   - Inspect emitted JavaScript to ensure the abstraction remains zero-cost once inline types are introduced.
+   - Add DataView reuse/buffering, field-level helpers (e.g., `float32(i)`), and micro-benchmarks or JS output inspection to validate the zero-cost goal.

+6. **Error reporting and safety**
+   - Provide clearer errors for out-of-bounds field indexes, schema mismatches in `copyFrom`, and optional debug-time bounds checks.